 Hope waits through long, cold nights, for light to rise in the East.

-It pours itself through color-drenched panes of hand-hewn glass.
+It pours itself through color-drenched panes of hand-hewn

-It gathers around altars, breathing life into tongues of flame;
+around altars, breathing life into tongues

 at home in the darkness, made beautiful by shadows.